clowne-rb/clowne/docs/after_persist.md

 # => true
 ```

 _Notice: be careful while using after_persist feature!
-If you clone a fat record (with a lot of associations) and will implement complex logic inside after_persist callback it may affect your system._
+If you clone a fat record (with a lot of associations) and will implement complex logic inside `after_persist` callback, it may affect your system._